 Campfires may be set only in fireplaces provided for this purpose, or in outdoor portable stoves.
 Barbecues may be used only in the campground or the picnic area, and all coals must be dumped into existing park fireplaces.
 Fire permits must be obtained from a park warden for open fires during back-country travel.

-Anyone finding an unattended fire should try to extinguish it, or if it is beyond control, report it at once.
+Anyone finding an unattended fire should try to extinguish it, or if it is beyond control, report it at once the National and Historic Parks Branch with federal navigation regulations